This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and diet to help you or your child.

 A lot of people with ADHD drink coffee, energy drinks, and caffeinated sodas as a way to improve focus and concentration.

-Interestingly, even though caffeine is a stimulant, many people with ADHD become less hyperactive and impulsive from caffeine.
-(34)
+Paradoxically, even though caffeine is a stimulant, many people with ADHD become less hyperactive and impulsive after ingesting caffeine.

 As you might expect, the medical community frowns on the idea of patients self-medicating with caffeine, especially children.

-Ironically, parents who wouldn’t dream of giving their kids a cup of coffee, hand them a can of soda instead!
+Ironically, parents who certainly wouldn’t give their child a cup of coffee, will hand them a can of caffeine-laden soda instead.

-It’s never advisable for anyone to get their caffeine from soda or energy drinks which contain either massive amounts of sugar or artificial sweeteners.
+It’s never advisable for anyone to get caffeine from soda or energy drinks which contain large amounts of sugar or artificial sweeteners.

 But if you can find the right balance of caffeine from a healthy source like coffee, tea, or yerba mate, it’s relatively low on the scale of vices.

-If you find the caffeine in coffee to be overstimulating, green tea can make a good alternative since its caffeine is balanced with the calming compound l-theanine.
+If you find the caffeine in coffee to be overstimulating, green tea is a good alternative since its caffeine is balanced by the calming compound l-theanine.

 Nicotine and ADHD